SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/doc_vars_reference.md

 lower case letters and separates words with an underscore like this:
 `my_custom_variable`.

+## Keep field labels short but readable

+Spell out full words, but use names that are short enough to scan quickly.
+Labels that are too long (over 30 characters) may be difficult to use inside Docassemble.
+Try dropping connecting words to keep field labels short but explanatory.
 ## You can always edit your template again

 Do your best to get your template right before running it through the Weaver.